marchaesen/vcxsrv/mesalib/docs/drivers/freedreno.rst

 .. note::
-   Turnip reserves one descriptor set for internal use and exposes the other four for the application via the vulkan API.
+   Turnip reserves one descriptor set for internal use and exposes the other four for the application via the Vulkan API.

 Software Architecture
 ---------------------